Alivardi Khan

-Alivardi Khan (1671 – 9 April 1756) was the fourth Nawab of Bengal from 1740 to 1756.
+Alivardi Khan (আলীবর্দী খাঁ, /bn/; 1676 – 9 April 1756) was the fourth Nawab of Bengal from 1740 to 1756.
 He toppled the Nasiri dynasty of Nawabs by defeating Sarfaraz Khan in 1740 and assumed power himself.

-During much of his reign Alivardi encountered frequent Maratha raids under Raghuji Bhonsle, culminating in the surrender of the province of Orissa in a peace settlement in 1751.
+During much of his reign Alivardi encountered frequent Maratha raids under Raghoji Bhonsle, culminating in the surrender of the province of Orissa in a peace settlement in 1751.
 He also faced separatist rebellions in Bihar as well as a revolt from his grandson Siraj ud-Daulah, though these were suppressed.

 Alivardi spent the latter part of his reign rebuilding Bengal.
 He was a patron of the arts and resumed the policies of Murshid Quli Khan.
 He maintained a politically neutral stance with the European powers in the subcontinent and prevented any infighting amongst them in his dominions.
 He was succeeded by Siraj ud-Daulah in 1756.

 Early life

 Originally Mirza Bande or Mirza Muhammad Ali, Alivardi was a native of the Deccan who was born in 1676.
 His father Mirza Muhammad Madani, who was of Arab descent, was the son of a foster-brother of the Mughal emperor Aurangzeb; Madani himself began his career as a cup-bearer under the latter's son Azam Shah.
-Muhammad Ali's mother was a Deccani Muslim descending from the Iranian Turkmen Afshar tribe of Khorasan.
+Muhammad Ali's mother descended from the Iranian Turkmen Afshar tribe of Khorasan.
 Through her, he was a cousin of Shuja-ud-Din Muhammad Khan, also known as Mirza Deccani.
 (Note: Historian Abdus Subhan reported that Muhammad Ali and Shuja-ud-Din shared the same grandfather, Nawab Aqil Khan.
 However, Karam Ali's Muzaffarnama, a contemporary history, notes that he and Aqil Khan merely had the same ancestry "in their 3rd / 4th upward generation".)

 Like their father, he and his elder brother Mirza Ahmad (later known as Haji Ahmad) found favour under Azam Shah.
 Muhammad Ali was named superintendent of the feelkhana (elephant-stables) as well as being given responsibility over the zardozkhana (department of embroidered cloths).
 However, following Azam Shah's death in 1707, the family fell into poverty.
 They migrated to Cuttack in Orissa, then under the deputy-governorship of their relative Shuja-ud-Din.
 Finding employment with the latter, Muhammad Ali and Mirza Ahmad proved themselves capable in supporting his government, later even aiding Shuja-ud-Din in becoming Nawab of Bengal.